hisgarden/TimeSpan/ROADMAP.md

 # TimeSpan Roadmap

 ## 🎯 Vision
-Transform TimeSpan from a manual time tracker into an intelligent, Git-integrated productivity analytics platform.
+Evolve TimeSpan from a manual time tracker into a Git-integrated productivity analytics platform.

 ## 🗺️ Roadmap Overview